-Adding or editing participant role information is actually done through the Address Book 1202 search window.
+Adding or editing participant role information is actually 25 done through the Address Book 1202 search window.
 The process is as simple as finding the Address Book 1202 record for the intended participant and specifying the role the participant plays in the claim.
-Once this is done, the participant 20 will be shown in the Claim Folder, and additional information can be added.
+Once this is done, the participant will be shown in the Claim Folder, and additional information 30 can be added

 The notion of a participant is a generic concept that is not specific to claims alone.
 It is a based on design pattern that can be expanded as additional claims capabilities are built.
-Any 25 involvement of an individual or an organization can be modeled this way.
+Any eled this way.